forbes-group/persist/doc/README.rst

    to read an archive if the API does not change.
 2. In the presence of API changes, the archives can be edited by hand to fix them since they are simply python code.
-(Note: for reliability, the generated code is highly structured and not so "pretty", but can still be edited or debugged in the case of errors due to API changes.)
+(Note: for reliability, the generated code is highly structured and not so “pretty”, but can still be edited or debugged in the case of errors due to API changes.)
 3. Efficient storage of large arrays.